Search Copyrights

 Why register with SongCopyright.org?
 What are the advantages?

 SongCopyright.org is the world's leading independent music copyright website and the first choice of thousands of professional publishers, organizations, songwriters, composers and lyricists.
-It was formed in close consultation with music industry bodies and experts including the Music Aid Organization and the Music Aid Academy to provide the service that song copyright owners need.
+It was formed in close consultation with music industry bodies and experts to provide the dedicated specialized service that song copyright owners need.
 If your work is involved in a legal dispute SongCopyright.org will provide a secure and certified copy of your work and an official Declaration of Registration to lawyers and courts, anywhere in the world, in accordance with our Terms and Conditions.
-No other copyright service provides such complete protection.
+No other copyright service provides such a complete level of protection for your work.

 Who registers their work at SongCopyright.org?